AltPhilipp/Basel1_SportsCarRental/README.md

 **Login:**
 - `login_user` *(GET)*

-**Admin Section:**
+**Login (Admin Section):**
 - `get_all_vehicles` *(GET)*
 - `get_all_bookings` *(GET)*
-- `add_vehicle` *(POST)*
+- `add_vehicle_binding` *(POST)*
 - `update_vehicle_binding` *(PUT)*
 - `delete_vehicle` *(DEL)*

-> 🚧: Describe your views and what APIs is used on which view.
-If you don't have access to the Internet Technology class Budibase environment(https://inttech.Budibase.app/), please write to Devid on MS teams.

 This Web application was developed using Budibase and it is available for preview at [link](https://inttech.Budibase.app/builder/app/app_dev_inttech_4e92b1b0a5324ff78ede1ee5149fa44c).

+Furthermore, the latest export of the front-end application was exported and uploaded to this repository. [link]()

 ## Execution
-> 🚧: Please describe how to execute your app and what configurations must be changed to run it.

 The codespace URL of this Repo is subject to change.
-Therefore, the Budibase Sportscar Rental webapp is not going to show any data in the view, when the URL is not updated or the codespace is offline.
+Therefore, the Budibase Sportscar Rental webapp is not going to show any data in the view, when the URL is not updated and/or the codespace is offline.
 Follow these steps to start the webservice and reconnect the webapp to the new webservice url.

 1. Clone SportsCarRental in a new repository.
 2. Start your codespace (see video guide at: [link](https://www.youtube.com/watch?v=_W9B7qc9lVc&ab_channel=GitHub))